 Finding Construction Leads with JYNI

-JYNI's AI agents can be configured to find construction and contractor businesses in any state or metro area.
-The agent searches continuously, finds businesses that haven't been pitched by other brokers, verifies phone and email, and delivers exclusive leads to your pipeline every day.
+JYNI's AI agents can be configured to surface construction and contractor businesses in any state or metro area.
+The agent searches continuously, surfaces businesses, checks phone and email, and leads land in your pipeline as agents discover them.
+Leads are private to your workspace — JYNI does not resell your pipeline.
 Construction is one of JYNI's highest-volume verticals — there are more construction businesses in the US than restaurants, and most states have thousands of active contractors.

 Construction is particularly strong in Sun Belt states (TX, FL, AZ, NC, TN, GA) due to ongoing population growth driving development.
 Configure JYNI agents targeting these states for the highest construction deal flow in 2026.